 The backyard needs to be cleared before the work of creating the new design can begin.
 This could take the form of jobs such as removing weeds and any unwanted growth, but it might also mean taking away rubbish.
 Rubble and rocks can prevent plants from establishing, meanwhile.

 ‘What is cleared to make way for a new scheme is very site and project dependant, but it’s good to retain anything you can work with, such as existing trees,’ says Rae Wilkinson, MSGD (Society of Garden Designers). ‘

 Weeds should be hand cleared and rubble or site soil used within the scheme rather than removing it where possible, thus retaining the sensitive balance of the soil and reducing carbon footprint.’

 Leveling the yard may be necessary, too, to create flat lawns, as well as provide a place for a patio or deck.
-A severely sloping backyard may need a series of terraces, but these can have the benefit of adding interest to the design and zoning different areas.
+Clever sloped backyard ideas mean a severely sloping backyard can still look great.
+It may need a series of terraces, but these can have the benefit of adding interest to the design and zoning different areas.

 5. Think outbuildings